w3c/wai-quick-start/source/designing.html.erb.md

 <%= related_issues 78 %>
 {:/}

 Provide text which describes the purpose of each image.
-Images might convey information, provide decorative support, or support functionality.
+Images might convey information, provide decoration, or support functionality.
 Alternative text is not needed for purely decorative images that don't add information to the page.

 {::nomarkdown}
 <%= example %>